Real Talk: Grocery Shopping with Nerve Pain

 - Are you missing anything?
 Did you add too many items?
 Always double check.

-- And now, you're ready for the fun part because who doesn't love food?
+And now, you're ready for the fun part of selecting the food.

-In case you guys aren't aware, nutrition plays a pivotal role in our inflammation and pain levels so you want to try and opt for healthy alternatives such as lean proteins, dark leafy greens, and whole grain anything.
+In case you aren't aware, nutrition plays a pivotal role in our inflammation and pain levels.
+Therefore, you want to try and opt for healthy food choices such as lean proteins, dark leafy greens, and whole grain foods that can help reduce inflammation in the diet.

-Yes, those food choices may not taste as good going down as an ice cream sundae or pizza, but Zapadka says it's worth the substitute.
-And, here's why.
+Although those food choices may not taste as good going down as an ice cream sundae or pizza, Zapadka says it's worth the substitute.

 With chronic pain comes bodily changes, which is why selecting wholesome foods is important.
 Zapadka says it’s hard a lot of the time to go food shopping, among other activities, because all aspects of life are different.